-- With the Scan Tool in Live Data mode (see VIEWING LIVE DATA on page 114), press and hold the LD button until the Live Data Menu displays, then release the LD button. - Use the UP and DOWN buttons, as necessary, to highlight Record Live Data, then press the ENTER button. - The Record Live Data Menu displays. - If the Scan Tool fails to establish communication with the vehicle, a "Communication Error" message is shown on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
+- With the Scan Tool in Live Data mode (see VIEWING LIVE DATA on page 114), press and hold the LD button until the Live Data Menu displays, then release the LD button. - - The Record Live Data Menu displays. - If the Scan Tool fails to establish communication with the vehicle, a "Communication Error" message is shown on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
 See VEHICLES COVERED on page 5 for vehicle compliance verification information.

-- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER button to continue. - - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
+- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER \bigcirc button to continue. - - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
 Use the UP (a) and DOWN (b) buttons, as necessary, to highlight Erase DTCs, then press the ENTER (c) button.
 A "One moment please..." message displays while DTCs are erased from the vehicle's computer.
 When the Erase process is complete, the Record Live Data screen displays.